Last updated: 3/7/23 | March 7th, 2023

 15. Watch Some Flamenco

-Flamenco is a traditional style of music and dance that originated in Spain.
+Flamenco is a traditional style of Spanish music and dance.
+It originated in Andalusia but there are plenty of places to see it in Barcelona.
 It’s a lively, expressive style known for its intricate footwork and hand movements.
 If you’re looking to take in a show, Barcelona has a few affordable venues where you can watch a performance:

 16. Ride the Port Cable Car